Town of Cary Regional Library and Parking Deck

 Town of Garner, Town Hall Study and New Construction, Garner, NC

 CLH was part of the design team to envision the future of the Garner Town Hall Campus, which included the renovation and expansion of existing municipal facilities, including a town hall, police station, and library.
 A number of alternative solutions were created, which emphasized the long-term goals of the Town’s Comprehensive Plan, while streamlining circulation and offering a more visible and open presence to the public.
 The police station and town hall projects were completed in 2017.

 Town of Wake Forest, E. Carroll Joyner Park Community Center, Wake Forest, NC

-CLH is providing landscape architecture and civil engineering services on the Town of Wake Forest E. Carroll Joyner Park Community Center project.
+CLH provided landscape architecture and civil engineering services on the Town of Wake Forest E. Carroll Joyner Park Community Center project.
 This project is for a new community facility within the Town of Wake Forest Parks, Recreation, and Cultural Resources system, to be located within the existing E. Carroll Joyner Park.

 Northeast Regional Library Study and Phase I Design/Construction, Raleigh, NC

 CLH provided civil engineering and landscape architecture design services for a new regional library on a challenging 9.24 acre wooded site in north Raleigh.
 The site consisted of steep topography and is within the City of Raleigh’s Urban Watershed Protection Overlay District.
 This district requires 40% of the site’s vegetation to either be preserved or replanted.
 The new library facility and the entry plaza is positioned along the ridge of the site and 124 parking spaces accommodate the parking needs for this library.
 To meet the City of Raleigh’s stormwater requirements, two sodded bio-retention areas were proposed along the west side of the property, which is the low point of the site.
 Because of the excessive terrain, a large retaining wall was designed adjacent to the parking areas to allow for reasonable slope along the parking lots for ease of access to the building.
 Services included concept plan, site layout, clearing and grading, utilities, stormwater best management practices (bio-retention areas), planting design and construction observation.